An autocovariance-based learning framework for high-dimensional functional time series: Introduction

 Our paper is set out as follows.
-In Section~\ref{sec.auto3}, we propose a general autocovariance-based three-step procedure with illustration using SFLR as an example.
-In Section~\ref{sec.dr}, we present the first step of autocovariance-based dimension reduction and establish essential deviation bounds in elementwise $\ell_{\infty}$-norm on relevant estimated terms used in subsequent analysis.
-In Section~\ref{sec.rmd}, we formulate the second step in a general block RMD estimation framework and investigate its theoretical properties.
-In Section~\ref{sec_3app}, we illustrate the proposed autocovariance-based learning framework using applications of SFLR, FFLR and VFAR, and present convergence analysis of the associated estimators.
-In Section~\ref{sec.emp}, we examine the finite-sample performance of the proposed estimators through both an extensive set of simulations and an analysis of a public financial dataset.
-All technical proofs are relegated to the Supplementary Material.
+In Section~\ref{sec.dr}, we present Step 1, i.e. the autocovariance-based dimension reduction technique.
+We also establish some essential deviation bounds on the relevant estimated terms.
+In Section~\ref{sec.rmd}, we use an example to illustrate the construction of high-dimensional moment equations.
+We then formulate a general block RMD estimation method (i.e. Step 2) and investigate its theoretical properties.
+In Section~\ref{sec_3app}, we illustrate the proposed three-step framework using three examples of sparse high-dimensional functional time series models, i.e. SFLR, FFLR and VFAR.
+Theoretically, we study convergence rates of the associated estimators in these models.
+In Section~\ref{sec.emp}, we examine the finite-sample performance of the proposed estimators through both simulations and an analysis of a real financial dataset.
+All technical proofs are relegated to the Appendix.